 Made with bamboo layers and single I-beam stringer, 5’8 Mahi Fish Shortboard is a rigid board with slight flex, making it not overly stiff.
 The nose’s performance thruster supports you to really stick it to the rail and ride it firmly in smaller sections.

 Packed with really cool features like the pre-installed GoPro mount on top, this is the board that both amateurs and professionals will enjoy.

-Larry, an experienced surfer who owns 5’8 Mahi Fish Shortboard says this is not a cheap foam toy that was made to look like a surfboard.
+This is not a cheap foam toy that was made to look like a surfboard.
 It is a great value for your money as it is well-made and wisely-engineered.
-The rubber top that is not irritating to the skin is what he likes the most.
+The rubber top that is not irritating to the skin is what we like the most.

 |Great for novice surfers and for just catching smaller waves||Slower and less responsive than a hard-constructed wake surfboard|

 |Easy paddling with its added volume||Additional volume drops overall performance capabilities

 #2.
 NSP PROTECH Fish Surfboard – All-condition ripper